-- The California Fire and Rescue training Authority (CFRTA) provides fire, rescue, EMS, and Haz-Mat training, - Sacramento Regional Fire/EMS Communications Center (SRFECC) serves as Metro Fire's fire and Emergency Medical Services (EMS) dispatch center, - Special District Risk management Authority (SDRMA) provides insurance coverage for general and auto liability, errors and omissions, property, boiler and machinery and employee dishonesty.
+- Sacramento Regional Fire/EMS Communications Center (SRFECC) serves as Metro Fire's fire and Emergency Medical Services (EMS) dispatch center - Special District Risk Management Authority (SDRMA) provides insurance coverage for general and auto liability, errors and omissions, property, boiler and machinery and employee dishonesty - The California Fire and Rescue training Authority (CFRTA) provides fire, rescue, EMS, and Haz-Mat training

 The JPAs are governed by boards consisting of representatives from member districts.
 Each board controls the operations of their JPAs, including selection of management and approval of operating budgets independent of any influence by the member districts beyond their representation on the Board.
 The relationships between Metro Fire and the JPAs are such that the JPAs are not component units of Metro Fire for financial reporting purposes.
 In the event of the dissolution of CFRTA or SRFECC, Metro Fire will receive a pro-rata share of the assets and liabilities of these organizations.
 In the event of the dissolution of SDRMA, Metro Fire is only liable for unpaid insurance premiums and is neither entitled to nor obligated for any assets or liabilities of SDRMA.
-Annual audited financial information can be obtained by contacting each JPA's management.

-During the year, Metro Fire contributed the following amounts: \$4,220,003 to SRFECC, \$1,212,886 to SDRMA, and \$45,000 to CFRTA.
-Metro Fire also paid CFRTA \$185,317 for training costs.
+During the year, Metro Fire contributed the following amounts: \$4,124,848 to SRFECC, \$1,695,573 to SDRMA, and \$45,000 to CFRTA.
+Metro Fire also paid CFRTA \$65,034 for training costs.
 Metro Fire currently has a ground lease agreement with CFRTA whereby it leased 15.6 acres of land to CFRTA for over 50 years at a minimum rental fee of \$30,000 per year.
-In addition, Metro Fire leased office space to CFRTA at an annual base rate of \$34,884.